 3M Tegaderm Film

-Often you can find yourself having a trouble healing minor wounds in hard to reach places.
-This might include between your fingers, toes or almost anywhere on your body.
+Often you can find yourself having trouble healing minor wounds in hard to reach places.
+This might include between your fingers, toes, or almost anywhere on your body.
 Standard bandages can sometimes not help due to their nature of not maintaining their application.
 I am sure many of you have come across this type of difficulty in your lives.

 Benefits of 3M Tegaderm film